 Home Fire Sprinkler Week: Why it Exists and the Difference it Makes

 HAMILTON, N.J., May 22, 2019 /PRNewswire/ -- The week of May 19th marks another Home Fire Sprinkler Week.
-Around the professional organizations will be conducting live burns to showcase the effectiveness of sprinklers.
+Around the country professional organizations will be conducting live burns to showcase the effectiveness of sprinklers.
 For many of the homeowners, this will be their first-time hearing about fire sprinklers as an option, and they will have questions about installation, and why there is such a thing as Home Fire Sprinkler Week in the first place.

 Above all else, homeowners should understand the following two things: 1.) fire sprinklers react to heat not smoke, and 2.) fire sprinklers only go off one at a time.
 Beyond these two facts, however, there is still much homeowners should know about sprinklers.